Zymbit-Docs/docs/content/eth-connect/eth-connect-py.md

 1. EthAccount
     - A subclass of Account which represents an Ethereum account in the context of Zymbit's hardware wallet
+2. EllipticCurve
+    - An enum which represents the elliptic curves supported on Zymbit's hardware wallet.
 2. ZymbitEthKeyring
     - A subclass of Keyring which represents a keyring of Ethereum accounts
     - Can be used to create, manage, use (sign transactions and messages), and delete Ethereum accounts